hwstar/HW-AC-Emeter/README.md

 ** Some Rework Required on rev X1 board blanks **

-Rev X1 boards will require rework to connec the CS line to logic ground the 90E24 and open the ~CS and IRQ lines to the ESP8266.
+Rev X1 boards will require rework to connect the ~CS line to logic ground the 90E24 and open the ~CS and IRQ lines to the ESP8266.
 My ESP8266 devices want to force GPIO5 high and this prevents the line from being used as a chip select.
 For use with the AVR firmware, ~CS must also be connected to logic ground.
 This can be accomplished by scraping away the ground soldermask and bridging ground to the ~CS line.